adielashrov/Enhance-DL-with-SBM-Modelsward2023/TRL/Readme.md

 [INFO] Listening on port 5004.
 Start training by pressing the Play button in the Unity Editor.

 3. Go to the "Unity Editor -> Game" and click "play".

+4. This will run the simulation seen in "**Enhancing Deep Learning with Scenario-Based Override Rules: A Case Study**"